 LEOPARD, CANNON, ELEPHANT, HAWK, UNICORN, FORTRESS, SPIDER, DRAGON (or AMAZONE), CHANCELLOR, and ARCHBISHOP.

-For example: You can play play with White Spider with mixed colours as the top can be Black and vice versa.
+For example: You can play play with White Spider with mixed colors as the top can be Black and vice versa.
 A Fortress with a Black Basis and a Dragon Head etc.)

 It’s bigger than the Knight and Bishop.
 It looks like a Rook.
-This piece explains more easily to childrens that the Rook is worth more than Bishop or Knight (naturally depending on the position).
+This piece explains more easily to children’s that the Rook is worth more than Bishop or Knight (naturally depending on the position).
 My kids barely understand why a more valuable piece looks smaller than the Bishop or the Knight (which is the case in the majority of the modern chess sets).
-The Cannon can be customised adding the Spider top.

 Here is a picture from the online playing program.
 It’s available for you for free, and will help you test strategies, and try our game.